Studying Voice at Berklee

 Vocal Labs and Performance Studies Courses

 Your specialized voice classes bring together vocalists of similar performance levels and provide training in specific aspects of vocal performance.
 Many of the teaching materials used in these classes are created by the very Berklee faculty who will be teaching you.
-In addition to the required labs—Sight-Reading Techniques, Elements of Vocal Technique, and Vocal Styles (jazz, pop/rock, and R&B)—the elective labs include:
+In addition to the required labs—Sight-Reading Techniques, Elements of Vocal Technique, and Vocal Styles (jazz, pop/rock, and R&B)—here are some of the course offerings:

 - American Diction for Singers